Judaea (Roman province): Geography

+When Judaea became a Roman province in 6 CE, its territory corresponded to the domains previously ruled by Herod Archelaus under the Herodian tetrarchy, which comprised the districts of Judea, Samaria, and Idumaea, including major urban centers such as Jerusalem, Caesarea Maritima, Sebaste, and Joppa.
+After 44 CE, when direct Roman rule was restored following the reign of Herod Agrippa I, the province was expanded to include Galilee and Peraea.

+The New Testament reflects a province divided among Jews, Samaritans and Gentiles.

 History

 Revolt and removal of Herod Archelaus

 Following the death of Herod the Great, the Herodian Kingdom of Judea was divided into the Herodian Tetrarchy, jointly ruled by Herod's sons and sister: Herod Archelaus (who ruled Judea, Samaria and Idumea), Herod Philip (who ruled Batanea, Trachonitis as well as Auranitis), Herod Antipas (who ruled Galilee and Peraea) and Salome I (who briefly ruled Jamnia).

 A messianic revolt erupted in Judea in 4 BCE because of Archelaus's incompetence; the revolt was brutally crushed by the Legate of Syria, Publius Quinctilius Varus, who occupied Jerusalem and crucified 2,000 Jewish rebels.

 Because of his failure to properly rule Judea, Archelaus was removed from his post by Emperor Augustus in 6 CE, while Judea, Samaria, and Idumea came under direct Roman administration.

 This event had significant and ever-lasting effects on Jewish history, and the development of Christianity.